New Electrode Manufacturing Process Equipment

 Greater use of EVs would reduce greenhouse gas emissions, 28% of which come from the transportation sector.

-Next-generation battery technology could enable EVs to travel from Chicago to St. Louis (300 miles) on a single charge, for less than $10 on average.
+This battery would enable an EV to travel from Chicago to St. Louis (300 miles) on a single charge, for less than $10 on average.